microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	_Copying the admin-site link_

 1. Start PuTTY and paste the value on the clipboard into the **Host Name (or IP address)** field.
-Remove "http://" from the beginning of the string, and type 3000 into the **Port** field.
+Remove "http://" from the beginning of the string, and type **3000** into the **Port** field to connect using port 3000.
 Then click the **Open** button to initiate a Secure Shell (SSH) connection.
 If you are prompted with a security warning asking if you want to update the cached key, answer yes.

 	![Connecting with PuTTY](Images/putty.png)